 Remember high school, how the popular kids always seemed to know how to make themselves enviable?
 You wanted to be a member of their clique, just because they seemed so awesome?
 Well, they were not.
 They were empty shells living off of the life energy that your yearning provided to them.
+You built them up.
+You had the thing that they needed, not the other way around.
 This is the same marketing feat that the US has achieved with its American Dream.
 It is also an empty promise.
 Once you are in the dream, you discover that it is a nightmare of stress and toil, the mythical Good Thing always out of reach.
 Resist this assault into your soul by greedy vampires.
 Deprogram yourself from the cult of I Gotta be in the Cult!

 Thursday, July 14, 2011

 I just stole this phrase from Twisty's blog.
 In that post, she is talking about domesticated animals.
 In this post, I'm talking about myself.
 Well, less talking, and more, well, freaking out a little.
 You see, I wanna go walkabout.
 I want to get rid of my shit, quit the wage job, and see if I can de-program my self from the cult of wage slavery.
 But....am I ill equipped to go native?!